mindee/tawazi/documentation/index.md

 # prints Hello World!
 ```

-This makes it possible - in some cases - to debug your code outside Tawazi's scheduler and see the data movements between different `ExecNode`s.
+This makes it possible - in some cases - to debug your code outside Tawazi's scheduler and inspect data content between different `ExecNode`s.
 Simply remove `@dag` from the `pipeline` function and run it again.

 <!--pytest-codeblocks:cont-->